DynamoDB Accelerator [DAX] - The Ultimate Guide

 Does DynamoDB Accelerator (DAX) require VPC?

 Yes.
-The users cannot directly connect to the DAX clusters through the internet because of security reasons.
+Users cannot directly connect to the DAX clusters through the internet because of security reasons.
 To launch a DAX cluster, the user has to use a Virtual Private Cloud (VPC), and then they can control the access to the cluster by using Amazon VPC security groups.